 The Institute believes that students cannot start too soon to begin to develop the necessary skills that can benefit their future employability.
-Consequently, we work closely with UEA Careers Central and the Associate Dean for Employability – who is also based in the Institute - to embed the concept and practice of employability into the various modules on the course at the earliest stages of students' university experience.
+Consequently, we work closely with UEA Careers Central and the Associate Dean for Employability to embed the concept and practice of employability into the various modules on the course at the earliest stages of students' university experience.

 The Foundation Year helps students to develop a range of employable skills within the various modules of the course and via a range of extra - curricular and community engagement activities.
 The Institute's close connection with the UEA Television Studio, the UEA Music Centre, the East Anglian Film Archive (EAFA) and the Centre for Japanese Studies (CJS) enable students to gain experience in various areas such as archiving, digital literacy and media – related activities.
 Students are encouraged to monitor and enhance their employability – related skills throughout the course.